-On October 7, 1997, in order to further strengthen the administration of manufacture of radio transmission equipment, the original State Radio Management Committee and the State Bureau of Technical Supervision jointly issued the Regulations for the Administration of the Production of Radio Transmission Equipment, which came into force on January 1, 1999.
+On October 7, 1997, in order to further strengthen the administration of manufacture of radio transmission equipment, the original State Radio Management Committee and the State Bureau of Technical Supervision jointly issued the Radio Transmission Equipment Regulations, which came into force on January 1, 1999.
 Any manufacture (including pilot production) of radio transmission equipment in PRC will be subject to these regulations.
-Such Regulations specifically require that the model of transmission feature shall be approved by the State Radio Management

-Committee Office and the Model Approval Certificate of Radio Transmission Equipment and the Model Approval Code shall be obtained for the production of radio transmission equipment in the PRC, in addition, the Model Approval Code shall be marked on the exterior of radio transmission equipment.
+Such Regulations specifically require that the model of transmission feature shall be approved by the State Radio Management Committee Office and the Model Approval Certificate of Radio Transmission Equipment and the Model Approval Code shall be obtained for the production of radio transmission equipment in the PRC, in addition, the Model Approval Code shall be marked on the exterior of radio transmission equipment.
 The above requirements shall be exempted if either of the following two conditions are satisfied, namely: (i) the equipment has passed the model approval according to the Management Regulations of Import of Radio Transmission Equipment and obtained "Model Approval Certificate of Radio Transmission Equipment"; or (ii) the production of radio transmission equipment is for the sole purpose of exporting, and will not be sold and/or used in the domestic market (except otherwise provided by agreements signed with relevant countries).

 On December 26, 2018, Ministry of Industry and Information Technology of the PRC, or the MIIT promulgated the Interim Measures for the Implementation of Record filing for the Sale of Radio Transmitting Equipment, which became effective on March 1, 2019.
 According to the Measures, Sales of radio transmitting equipment shall be filed for the record with the provincial radio regulatory authority in the place where the seller is registered through the information platform within 10 working days from the date of commencement of sales.
 The seller shall be responsible for the authenticity of the filed information, and accept the supervision and administration implemented by the relevant authorities in accordance with the relevant law.
 The filing information shall include the information of the business entity and equipment to be sold.
-The business entity information shall include name of the business entity, unified social credit code, contact person and contact information, address of physical business premises or name and website of the online sales platform, and relevant certificates.
+The business entity information, address of physical business premises or name and website of the online sales platform, and relevant certificates.
 The information of the equipment to be sold shall include the equipment model, name of the manufacturer, equipment model, and model approval code.